qwolilowp/Z_TENNOT_IU/README.md

 # Installation

 If you want to use the software offline or on your server, just extract the content of the src folder to a dictory of your server and make this available.
-It just a website.
+It's just a website.